Alan Alborov (politician): Speakership

 Following the 2022 election, Nykhaz's Alan Gagloev secured the Presidency and moved to limit the power and influence of the former ruling party, United Ossetia.
 This included pressuring incumbent Speaker, Alan Tadtaev, to resign with Alborov being named to the position after defeating another United Ossetian cannidate, the chairman of the defense and security committee, Atsamaz Bibilov.
 Alborov was officially sworn in as speaker on September 15, 2022.

 On December 15, 2022, Alborov went on a state visit to Russia where he met with the chairman of the Russian Duma, Vyacheslav Volodin.
 The pair discussed future cooperation between Nykhaz and United Russia and to establish an “inter-parliamentary” bilateral commission to promote cooperation.
 During the meeting, Volodin referred to South Ossetia as an independent state, instead as either part of Russia or Georgia, and that the relationships between the states of Russia and South Ossetia are “based on the principles of equality, good neighborliness and mutual respect.”

 On July 5, 2023, Alan Tekhov, chairman of the committee on economy, small business and agriculture, and Zaza Driaev, chairman of the profile committee, proposed a motion to investigate possible Belarusian recognition of South Ossetia as an independent state.
 Speaker Alborov approved the motion and opened an official investigation for further elaboration.

 In March 2024, Alborov, while discussing the proposal to have South Ossetia be annexed by Russia, didn't rule out the possibility of holding a referendum regarding the issue, saying that it was "being discussed in close coordination with Moscow".

+Presidential administration

+Alborov did not seek re-election in the 2024 elections, instead opting to leave Parliament and return to Gagloev's staff as his new Head of the Presidential Administration via decree on July 22, 2024.